mkearney/mikewk.com/content/post/2018-09-19-tick-marks-var-names-and-ggplot2.md

 I still remember how hard it was to learn [ggplot2](https://ggplot2.tidyverse.org) after only knowing a little about R<sup>1</sup>.
-Sure, the plots were pretty.
+Sure, the plots seemed pretty.
-But compared to the ways I had used R before, ggplot2's syntax seemed almost counter-intuitive.
-Its pipe-like workflow of building layer-by-layer was like nothing I had ever ever used before.
-Not to mention, I was unfamiliar with its central terms of art like "`geom`s" and "`aes`thetics".
+But compared to the ways I had used R before, `ggplot2`'s syntax seemed almost counter-intuitive.
+Its pipe-like `+` workflow of building layer-by-layer was like nothing I had ever used before.
+Not to mention, I was unfamiliar with central terms of art like "`geom`s" and "`aes`thetics".

-But...still...the plots were *really* pretty.
+But then again...the plots were **really pretty**.

 Fortunately, the aesthetic motivator of being able to generate pretty plots allowed me to percervere.
 And not long after truly committing myself to learning